ForEvolve/ForEvolve.AspNetCore.Localization/README.md

 -   Internally leveraging DI more to simplify the initialization process (no more `new`ing volatile dependencies).
 -   `IApplicationBuilder.UseForEvolveRequestLocalization()` is now obsolete, use `IApplicationBuilder.UseRequestLocalization()` instead.
 -   Use `Nerdbank.GitVersioning` to manage versions automagically.
--   Move builds from Azure DevOps to GitHub Actions
+-   Move builds from Azure DevOps to GitHub Actions so PR can be made to the CI/CD pipeline.
+-   You can now use `ISupportedCulturesCollection` to access the list of supported `CultureInfo`.

 ## 2.2.0